-- 12 credits with demonstrated focus, e.g. geographic area, comparative approach, etc. Courses that satisfy other specific requirements may not be counted in the International Studies program except as provided in Area III of the School of Liberal Arts requirements. - At least one advanced course in each of anthropology, history, economics, and political science.
+- 12 credits with demonstrated focus, e.g., geographic area, comparative approach, etc. - At least one advanced course in each of anthropology, history, economics, and political science.

 Overall Program

 Half of all credit hours must be at the 300 level or above.
 This may include courses taken to satisfy foreign language or writing proficiency requirements.